Applied-Scientific-Research/Omega2D/README.md

 Completed tasks:

+* ~~Add a batch mode also - once you get json reading and png writing working - do we really need this? yes.~~
 * ~~Support multiple Lagrangian element collections under an Elements structure - new arch will allow this~~
 * ~~Generalize bodies to allow squares and circles in the GUI~~
 * ~~Add json reading and writing to allow batch modes - just like 3D code~~